fluencelabs/nox/docs/real-time.md

 Real-time clusters composition is supposed to be stable and not change much over time.
 Before joining the cluster, each node places a security deposit with the corresponding Ethereum smart contract.
 The deposit is released to a node only after passing of a cooling-off period during which the correctness of node's operations may be disputed.
 Relative stability of real-time clusters means rare costly state resynchronizations which happen when nodes join or leave.

 However, this also means nodes in the cluster might eventually form a cartel producing incorrect computational results.
-Batch validation by independent randomly selected nodes is designated to prevent this.
+Batch validation by independent randomly selected nodes outside of the cluster is designated to prevent this.
 To make it possible, real-time nodes store the history of incoming requests and state changes in a _decentralized deep storage_ – [Swarm](https://swarm-guide.readthedocs.io).
 This history might be used by batch validators to inspect state transitions, but also – to restore the real-time cluster shall any of the nodes go down.

 #### Client interactions